-We are grateful for our MBC team and our hosts at the Branson Convention Center.
-Together, they are doing their very best to create a positive and clean environment for our meeting.
-When you see someone from the MBC staff, or a Convention Center employee, go out of their way to make this event special, offer them a smile and a simple thanks.
+We are grateful for our MBC team and our hosts at the St. Charles Convention Center.
+Together, they are doing their best to create an environment in which you feel welcomed, comfortable, and spiritually refreshed.
+Be sure to thank them when they offer you assistance.

-If you are a messenger, thank you for representing your local church.
+If you're a messenger, thank you for representing your local church.
 Please carry home a big thank you from us for your church's generous support of the Cooperative Program.
-Without CP, there would not be an Annual Meeting, there wouldn't be MBC ministries like our Children's Home, and there wouldn't be institutions like our three universities.
-Your church makes it possible to be part of something so amazing that touches the lives of people in the precious name of the Lord Jesus.
+Without CP, there wouldn't be an annual meeting.
+There wouldn't be a Missouri Baptist Children's Home or Baptist Homes & Healthcare Ministries.
+And there wouldn't be a Missouri Baptist Foundation or three outstanding universities.
+Through CP, you have skin in the game with what the Lord Jesus is doing across our state and around the world.